About the Foundation

 Physical Demands/Work Environment

-While performing the duties of this job, the employee is required to spend extended periods of time at the computer.
+While performing the duties of this position, the Fellow is required to spend extended hours at the computer.
 This position also requires moderate levels of travel.